nanego/redmine_unregistered_watchers/README.md

 Redmine Unregistered Watchers plugin
 ======================

 This Redmine plugin allows us to add watchers to issues when these users are not registered.
 These watchers will only be notified when the selected status are updated.

-This new module can be activated by project.
+The related module must be activated for each project.
-For each issue, we specify the email addresses of the unregistered watchers.
+The email addresses of the unregistered watchers are specified in each issue.
-A new panel in the project settings make it possible de specify which status update generate an email to these unregister watchers.
-It's also in the project settings that we specify the content of the email generated regarding the new issue status.
+A new panel in the project settings allows to select which status update generates an email to these unregister watchers.
+Content of the generated email is also specified in the project settings.

-It's now possible to insert variables in messages sent to watchers.
-You need to surround issue's attributes with 'greater than' and 'less than' signs: \<\<issue_attribute\>\>.
+It is possible to insert variables in the emails sent to the watchers.
+Just surround issue's attributes with curly brackets {issue_attribute}.
 Examples:

-    <<id>>
-    <<status>>
-    <<subject>>
-    <<tracker>>
-    <<created_on>>
-    <<last_note>>
+    Standard attributes:
+    {id}
+    {status}
+    {subject}
+    {tracker}
+    {priority}
+    {fixed_version}
+    {created_on}
+    etc.

+    Custom fields:
+    by id: {cf_5}
+    by name: {cf_name_of_the_field} (replace spaces by underscores)

+    Special attributes:
+    {last_note}

+Previous syntax using greater and less signs is deprecated but still supported (like <<tracker>> or <<last_note>>).

 Installation
 ------------